JReFrameworker/JReFrameworker.github.io/_posts/2017-1-7-payload-deployment.md

 Type `show options` to view the exploit configuration parameters.

-Set `RHOST` (remote host) to be the IP address of the victim machine by typing `set RHOST 192.168.115.129`.
+Set the remote host to be the IP address of the victim machine by typing `set RHOST 192.168.115.129`.

 Set the username to authenticate as by typing `set SMBUser Victim`.
 Note that you may need to replace `Victim` with the Windows username you used to configure your virtual machine with during setup.